STB1019/Robotieee/README.md

 cmake -D U_BUILD_TYPE=DESKTOP_BUILD -D U_ARDUINO_LIBRARY_FOLDER="~/Arduino/libraries" ../..

 make
+//install the library into the default Arduino library path folder make sketch
 ```

 there's should be a static library (*.a) in build/Debug you can use in the Arduino code.